seng637-winter-2022/seng637-a1-surajsalver/Grp_19_A1_LabReport.md

 **Table of Contents**
 - Introduction
 - [Link of demo video](https://drive.google.com/file/d/1HwvsgE3w5fpok701BXBJm-5mrpl6lD3h/view?usp=sharing)
+- What did we know about exploratory and manual testing before this lab
 - High-level description of the exploratory testing plan
 - Comparison of exploratory and manual functional testing
 - Notes and discussion of the peer reviews of defect reports
-- How the pair testing was managed and team work/effort was divided
+- How was the teamwork and any lessons learned from your teamwork in this lab?
 - Difficulties encountered, challenges overcome, and lessons learned
 - Comments/feedback on the lab and lab document itself